 Remote Patient Monitoring

-is the observation/detection of a disease, condition or one or several medical
+In medicine, monitoring is the observation/detection of a disease, condition or one or several medical parameters over time.

 What is the need of Remote Patient monitoring?